C. L. R. James: British years

-In 1932, James left Trinidad for the small town of Nelson in Lancashire, England, at the invitation of his friend, West Indian cricketer Learie Constantine, who needed his help writing his autobiography Cricket and I (published in 1933).
+In 1932, James left Trinidad for the small town of Nelson in Lancashire, England, at the invitation of his friend, West Indian cricketer Learie Constantine, who needed his help writing his autobiography Cricket and I (published in London in 1933, with a preface by critic Neville Cardus).
 James had brought with him to England the manuscript of his first full-length non-fiction work, partly based on his interviews with the Trinidad labour leader Arthur Andrew Cipriani, which was published with financial assistance from Constantine in 1932.

-During this time, James took a job as cricket correspondent with The Manchester Guardian.
+During this time, James took a job as cricket correspondent with The Manchester Guardian, recruited by Neville Cardus, alongside whom he worked.
 In 1933, he moved to London.
 The following year, he joined a Trotskyist group that met to talk for hours in his rented room.
 Louise Cripps, one of its members, recalled: "We felt our work could contribute to the time when we would see Socialism spreading."

 James had begun to campaign for the independence of the West Indies while in Trinidad.
 An abridged version of his Life of Captain Cipriani was issued by Leonard and Virginia Woolf's Hogarth Press in 1933 as the pamphlet The Case for West-Indian Self Government.
-He became a champion of Pan-Africanism, and was named Chair of the International African Friends of Abyssinia, later renamed the International African Friends of Ethiopia (IAFE) – a group formed in 1935 in response to the Italian fascist invasion of Ethiopia (the Second Italo-Ethiopian War).
-Leading members included Amy Ashwood Garvey, Jomo Kenyatta and Chris Braithwaite.
+James became a champion of Pan-Africanism and served as Chair of the International African Friends of Abyssinia, later renamed the International African Friends of Ethiopia (IAFE) — a group formed in 1935 in response to the Italian fascist invasion of Ethiopia (the Second Italo-Ethiopian War).
+Leading members included Amy Ashwood Garvey, Jomo Kenyatta, and Chris Braithwaite.

 When the IAFE was transformed into the International African Service Bureau in 1937, James edited its newsletter, Africa and the World, and its journal, International African Opinion.
 The Bureau was led by his childhood friend George Padmore, who became a driving force for socialist Pan-Africanism for several decades.
 Both Padmore and James wrote for the New Leader, published by the Independent Labour Party (ILP), which James had joined in 1934 (when Fenner Brockway was its General Secretary).